-Lobular carcinoma in situ (LCIS) is an uncommon condition in which abnormal cells form in the lobules or milk glands in the breast.
+Lobular carcinoma in situ (LCIS) is an uncommon condition in which abnormal cells form in the milk glands (lobules) in the breast.
 LCIS isn't cancer.
 But being diagnosed with LCIS indicates that you have an increased risk of developing breast cancer.

 LCIS usually doesn't show up on mammograms.
 The condition is most often discovered as a result of a breast biopsy done for another reason, such as a suspicious breast lump or an abnormal mammogram.

-Lobular carcinoma in situ (LCIS) doesn't cause signs or symptoms.
-Rather, your doctor might discover incidentally that you have LCIS — for instance, after a biopsy to assess a breast lump or an abnormal area, such as microcalcifications, found on a mammogram.
+LCIS doesn't cause signs or symptoms.
+Rather, your doctor might discover incidentally that you have LCIS — for instance, after a biopsy to assess a breast lump or an abnormal area found on a mammogram.